liambll/blog-archive/_posts/2017-06-03-overview-techniques.markdown

 ## [Machine Learning](/blog/overview-machine-learning/)
 "Machine Learning is a subfield of computer science that give computers the ability to learn from data without being explicitly programmed."
 A key characteristics of Machine Learning is prediction.
+* Model parameters need to be learned based on data
+* There is little or no assumption about underlying data

 Examples:
 * An e-commerce company has historical data on customer purchases.
 The company wants to find products that each customer is most likely to purchase and send email marketing on those products to each customer.